Last Updated: April 28, 2021

 18. Drupal holds a 2.5% market share among the CMS.

 A W3Techs report shows that WordPress and Shopify keep on making their share of the market bigger, while the opposite happens with Joomla and Drupal.
-Still, there’s a fair share of quality hosting platforms for Joomla and Drupal both, so they are viable options.
+Still, there’s a fair share of quality platforms for Joomla and Drupal hosting, so they are viable options.